Frequently Asked Questions

-A. The mass media are full of news about security breaches and data leakages.
-Security processes and solutions are required by the regulations, such as PCI DSS and HITECH/HIPAA.
-The incompliance can lead to serious sanctions.
-Even if the company is not subject to a security regulation or standard, the security compliance and best practices are competitive advantages.
-Cyber-health is analogous to physical health, so it is always better to prevent a disease than to heal it.
+A. The mass media continuously reports the news about security breaches and data leakages.
+Organizations suffer considerable damages from cyber incidents.
+Security processes and solutions are required by regulations, such as GDPR, PCI DSS, and HITECH/HIPAA.
+Non-compliance can lead to serious sanctions.
+Even if the company is not subject to a security regulation or standard, security compliance and best practices provide a competitive advantage.
+Cyber-health is analogous to physical health, so it is always better to prevent a disease than to treat it.

-Q. What is the motivation to buy a technical security assessment service?
+Q. Why should I buy a security assessment service?

-A. Technical security assessment is the best way to find out the current security status of customer's infrastructure.
+A. Technical security assessment is the best way to find out the current security status of an application, network infrastructure or another systems.
 Technical security assessment is useful for risk assessment.
 Risk assessment is extremely important for clarifying and substantiating the security budgets and activities.
-The internal personnel cannot perform the independent security assessment objectively, so a competent third party is the best choice.
-Finally, the security assessment service is a security service, so you can also use the previous answer.
+The internal personnel cannot perform an independent security assessment objectively, so a competent third party is the best choice.
+Additionally, a security assessment service will considerably improve your security by uncovering the most critical vulnerabilities.

-Q. What is the difference between information security audit, review, assessment, and penetration testing?
+Q. What is the difference between information security audit, review, assessment, penetration testing, and vulnerability scanning?

 security audit is used as a synonym for